parrt/msds692/notes/sfpd.md

 <img src=figures/first-crime-in-2003.png width=350>

+**Getting a google API key**.
+Google requires that you get a so-called API key for use with every Google Maps request.
+Follow these steps to get set up:

+* Get a google account if you don't already have one.
+* Go to the [Google API Console](https://console.developers.google.com/apis/dashboard) and create a project.
+I call mine msan692-test or something like that.
+* Enable the " Google Maps JavaScript API" API from your console (click the "Enable APIs and services" link).

 **Exercise**: Using the template below, fill in the `...` latitude and longitude for any place that you'd like to see.
 And also change `YOUR_API_KEY` to your Google API key.
 For example, we can grab a location from the police data.
 Column 10 (from 0) is the latitude and column 9 is the longitude: 37.7981336020854, -122.427270640646.
 Save the file as `map.html` and then open it with your browser.

-In your [Google api console](https://console.developers.google.com), you will have to make sure that the Google maps javascript API **is enabled**.
+Here is the HTML file containing the JavaScript necessary to create a map with a marker:

 ```html
 <!DOCTYPE html>